ThermoSplat: Cross-Modal 3D Gaussian Splatting with Feature Modulation and Geometry Decoupling: Method

 where $\odot$ denotes element-wise multiplication.
 This operation dynamically scales and shifts the latent features based on the thermal structural prior, effectively ``masking'' or ``enhancing'' regions where visible textures are likely to align with thermal boundaries.

 \textbf{Modality-Specific Decoding.} Finally, the modulated feature $h_{mod}$ and the thermal feature $h_{th}$ are decoded into their respective spectral domains:

 where $\mathcal{C}_{implicit}^{rgb}$ provides the base color component for the subsequent hybrid rendering stage.
-Notably, the thermal-specific feature $h_{th}$ serves a dual purpose: it acts as the source for FiLM parameter generation while simultaneously being decoded into the infrared signal $\mathcal{C}^{thermal}$.
+Notably, the thermal-specific feature $h_{th}$ serves a dual purpose: it acts as the source for the proposed modulation parameter generation while simultaneously being decoded into the infrared signal $\mathcal{C}^{thermal}$.
 This hierarchical modulation ensures that the synthesis of visible images is physically constrained by the cross-modal structural consistency.